 (b) The structure of terms shall be effective with the election of directors at the 2014 annual meeting and shall be implemented as follows: (i) 2014 Annual Meeting: Representatives shall be elected from Baxter County, Fulton County and the System at Large.
 One such director shall be elected to a 3 year term and two such directors shall be elected to 4 year terms.
 The Board shall designate and assign the terms of each director prior to the meeting of the 2014 nominating committee; (ii) 2015 Annual Meeting: Representatives shall be elected from Sharp County, Izard County and Izard County.
 One such director shall be elected to a 4 year term and two such directors shall be elected to 5 year terms.
 The Board shall designate and assign the terms of each director prior to the meeting of the 2015 nominating committee (iii) 2016 Annual Meeting: Representatives shall be elected from Fulton County, Baxter County and Sharp County.
 One such director shall be elected to a 5 year term and two such directors shall be elected to 6 year terms.
-The Board shall designate and assign the terms of each director prior to the 2016 nominating committee (iii) 2016 Annual Meeting: Representatives shall be elected to a 5 year term and two such directors shall be elected to 6 year terms.
 The Board shall designate and assign the terms of each director prior to the 2016 nominating committee; and (iv) 2017 Annual Meeting and each Annual Meeting thereafter: All directors shall be elected for a term of 6 years.